 My DE grade book

-Note that Blackbaud (the supplier of our My DE site) has done a significant upgrade to the My DE grade book during summer 2021 so the interface may look a bit different as compared to some of the information below.
+Note that Blackbaud (the supplier of our My DE site) did a significant upgrade to the My DE grade book during summer 2021 so the interface may look a bit different as compared to some of the information below.
 If something is confusing or very out of date, please email email@example.com so we can address it.

 A grade book is available to teachers in My D-E to track student work and calculate various statistics.
 You also have the option to publish assignment grades to students if you wish.
 Other features include: